 To book either e-mail or send course fee +£2.50 to paypal.me/permacultureanna

-A forage garden gives you a backbone of easy to grow food that gets more abundant as time goes on.
+A forager’s garden gives you a backbone of easy to grow food that gets more abundant as time goes on.
 It focuses mainly on fruit trees, soft fruits, perennial vegetables and herbs.
-It has less emphasis on annual vegetable growing.

 This short workshop will address:-